martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 certificate the sender wishes to use.
 This MUST be the ID of a certificate previously presented in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.
-Recipients of a `USE_CERTIFICATE` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
+Recipients of a `USE_CERTIFICATE` frame of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical certificate identifiers refer to the same certificate chain.

 The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_REQUIRED` frame has not been received.
 Receipt